 The main obstacle in your sowing journey will be weeds.
 It is generally preferred to sow in Autumn, between August and October, as weeds will be less prevalent, some seeds also require a cold spell, a frost, to encourage germination.
 Alternatively, you can opt for Spring, between February and May, and still sow a successful meadow.

-To optimise your wildflower area to wildlife, generally the larger the space and the more diverse the wildflower mix the better for attracting insects and mini beasts, though if you’re limited, an un-used area of lawn space or flower boarder can work well too.
-Either way, ensure that your chosen destination is open and attracts as much sunlight as possible.
+To optimise your wildflower area for wildlife, generally the larger the space and the more diverse the wildflower mix the better for attracting insects and mini beasts, though if you’re limited, an un-used area of lawn space or flower border can work well too.
+Either way, ensure that your chosen space is open and attracts as much sunlight as possible.

 2) Digging & Covering

-At this point, make sure that you remove any obvious tap roots left behind like dandelions, as well as getting rid of any further weeds you may find under the surface.
+At this point, make sure that you remove any obvious tap roots and stalks of unwanted plants such as brambles and docks and stalks of unwanted plants such as brambles and docks, as well as getting rid of any further undesirable weeds you may find under the surface.
 If you are turning a weed infested area into a wildflower meadow, it’s possible to cover with black plastic before Spring, and leaving it for the Summer so you’re ready to clear the bed for sowing in Autumn.
 Covering will be beneficial for re-emerging weeds within this time frame, as they eventually germinate and die off.